-We have reviewed the accompanying consolidated interim financial information of Orange and Rockland Utilities, Inc. and its subsidiaries (the "Company"), which comprise the consolidated balance sheet as of March 31, 2019, and the related consolidated statements of income, comprehensive income, cash flows and shareholder's equity for the three-month periods ended March 31, 2019 and 2018.
+We have reviewed the accompanying consolidated interim financial information of Orange and Rockland Utilities, Inc. and its subsidiaries (the "Company"), which comprise the consolidated balance sheet as of June 30, 2019, the related consolidated statements of income, comprehensive income, and shareholder's equity for the three-month and six month periods ended June 30, 2019 and 2018, and the related consolidated statement of cash flows for the six-month periods ended June 30, 2019 and 2018.